 Posts Tagged ‘Loft Conversion’

-If you have a house or a bungalow, you may be considering a hip to gable loft conversion.
+Are you considering a bungalow hip to gable loft conversion.
 This article describes one of our loft conversion projects step-by-step, using real architect drawings and images of job progress.The Customers Existing Bungalow

 Below are drawings of the customers original property.
-It was a 3 bedroom detached bungalow, with a garage.
+It was a 3-bedroom detached bungalow, with a garage.
 The height of the roof from inside the loft was approximately 3m, meaning great potential for loft conversion space.

 Are you thinking about increasing the size of your property?
 If so, then you may be wondering what is a Hip to Gable loft conversion is.